somunachima/tetris/README.md

 - [ ] Allow users to rotate block clockwise
 - [ ] Score tracking - increment score when lines cleared
 - [ ] Keyboard support for mobile devices
+- [ ] Add some unit tests using Jest

 ### Known Issues
 - The "Start Game" and "New Game" button disappears while the game is playing